xslaifer/automate/README.md

-﻿# automate Deploy on AWS
+﻿# Automate Deploy on AWS

 Lab to understand how to deploy infraestucture on AWS using Terraform and Ansible, and CI / CD